Stencyl/stencylpedia/chapter-b/ios-debugging.md

 > **Call for Help:** This article is incomplete.
 Want to help us improve it?
-Click the **Edit Article** buttona at the bottom to submit edits to this article.
+[Propose edits](https://www.github.com/Stencyl/stencylpedia/edit/master/chapter-b/ios-debugging.md) to this article.

 ## Contents